China July economic data seen downbeat after signs of hope in June

 The fall-off in loans may be partly seasonal as Chinese banks often conduct 60 percent of the year's lending in the first six months of the year.

-Banks are forecast to have made 738 billion yuan ($118.9 billion) worth of new loans in July, down from June's 1.28 trillion yuan.
+Banks are forecast to have made 738 billion yuan (76 billion pounds) worth of new loans in July, down from June's 1.28 trillion yuan.
 Commercial bank lending in China is partly controlled by the central bank as a way of setting policy.

 "While the stock market fallout will not result in a financial crisis in China according to our assessment, banks may reduce their lending to the real economy because they are asked to support the securities market," economists at ANZ said.